JnathanCarter/CryptoLogic/README.md

 # CryptoLogic
--Simple Word Guessing Game Built with Python
+- Simple Word Guessing Game Built with Python
--This game is ran in the command line
+- This game is ran in the command line

-#Game Description#
+# Game Description#
 The Player is given a random word selected from a list.
 The letters of this word have been scrambled and it is the players goal to unscramble the word letter by letter with the fewest amount of incorrect guesses

-#Game Play Example#
+# Game Play Example

-#Contact Information#
+# Contact Information#